shaowuz/shaowuzhang.com/_pages/about.md

   - /about.html
 ---

-I am a second-year graduate student at Caltech under the supervision of Professor [Tony Yue Yu](https://tyy.caltech.edu/).
+I am a graduate student at Caltech under the supervision of Professor [Tony Yue Yu](https://tyy.caltech.edu/).
 My research focuses on mirror symmetry, enumerative geometry, Hodge theory and D-modules.
 I am also interested in non-archimedean geometry and symplectic geometry.

 **Email** : szhang7 at caltech dot edu